 - PDF ISBN: 978-1-78542-148-8

-Productions of Nature also reflects on the stakes of curatorial work today, among the raging ruins of the Anthropocene.
+Productions of Nature examines the stakes of curatorial work today, among the expanding ruins of the Anthropocene.
 At a time when the “ecological turn” has become a thematic commonplace across biennials and cultural institutions, RN insists instead on deeper questions of method and imagination that belie any attempt to meaningfully engage with the planetary crisis.
 How can curatorial practice avoid consoling gestures of “ecological empathy,” and instead confront institutional complicity in extractive and consumptive logics?
 How might colonial collections— repositories of both biodiversity and violence—be reactivated as sites of ecological memory and multispecies encounter?
-And, how can artists, scientists, and culture workers attend to these questions collaboratively, across cultures and disciplines, to cultivate what Reassembling the Natural describes as the “habitat interface”—threshold spaces where ecological inscriptions and cultural mediations converge, metabolizing past destruction into the possibility of new, amendatory relations?
+And, how can artists, scientists, and culture workers attend to these questions collaboratively, across cultures and disciplines, in order to cultivate the “habitat interface” —that is, threshold spaces where ecological inscriptions and cultural mediations converge, metabolizing past destruction into the possibility of new, amendatory relations?